eezstreet/SWATEliteForce/README.md

 - The FOV slider no longer freezes the game, and resolution options should now save correctly.
 (Review the updated installation instructions if it does not work.)
 Navigating away from the Video Options menu will bring up a "Please Wait..." dialogue as it saves settings.
 - Widescreen improvements; the GUI has been tweaked so that certain widescreen resolutions (mostly 16:9 ones) won't have disappearing elements in the GUI.
 Ultrawide is still unsupported at the moment and there might be a few issues I missed.
 - Sellers St. Auditorium no longer displays the Colt Carbine text for New Equipment; it displays the UMP text correctly instead.
+- Fixed an issue that caused magazine counts to "reset" themselves when switching away from a shotgun
 - Speech Command Interface improvements:
   * Now distinguishes between "Mark with Lightstick" and "Drop Lightstick" properly
   * Added missing commands: SECURE EVIDENCE, RESTRAIN and all of the LEADER THROW commands.